Amigoliath/Slidikins-Strenuous-Skyrim/Installation Guide.md

 - In **Line 219**, change `OnlyPregenerateWorldSpaces =` to `"Blackreach;BlindCliffCaveWorld;BloatedMansGrottoWorld;BluePalaceWingWorld;DarkwaterWorld;DeepwoodRedoubtWorld;DLC01FalmerValley;DLC01SoulCairn;DLC1AncestorsGladeWorld;DLC1DarkfallPassageWorld;DLC1ForebearsHoldout;DLC1HunterHQWorld;DLC1VampireCastleCourtyard;DLC2SolstheimWorld;EastEmpireWarehouse;EldergleamSanctuaryWorld;FallowstoneCaveWorldEnd;FallowstoneCaveWorldStart;FrostmereCryptWorld;JaphetsFollyWorld;KarthspireRedoubtWorld;KatariahWorld;MarkarthWorld;MossMotherCavernWorld;RiftenWorld;ShadowgreenCavernWorld;SkuldafnWorld;SolitudeWorld;Sovngarde;Tamriel;WhiterunWorld;WindhelmWorld"`.
 - Hit **CTRL+S** to save your changes and close the window.

-> Due to the inclusion of Seasons of Skyrim we won't be using the Grass Cache just yet.
-The rest of the mod is useful, however.
+> Due to the inclusion of *Seasons of Skyrim* we won't be using the Grass Cache just yet.
+The rest of the mod is still useful, however.

 ## 3.3 Fixes
 I use all of the mods listed in [TPF’s corresponding section.](https://thephoenixflavour.com/tpf/mod-installation/fixes/).